Concurrent Enrollment to Degree: Utah’s Bridge Pathways

 - Associate-degree seekers with concurrent enrollment graduated about 7 months faster; bachelor's seekers about 8 months faster.

-- 86.0% of concurrent enrollment credits were general education: a deliberate bridge into degree pathways.
+- 86.0% of concurrent enrollment credits were general education, consistent with degree-pathway use.

 K–12 preparation upstream